exthack/networkscanner/README.md

 # networkscanner
-This python script will use to help you show connected network On you internet .
+This python script will use to help you show connected Clients on your  network On you internet .